Discovering Who We Are - What is our Mission?

 I would spend the next few days, reading through each member’s blessing - identifying who they were, what there strengths were, and what their mission was.
 What an amazing experience I had!

 Because blessings are personal, I will just share some guidelines and give examples of what you can look for in case you want to read through your blessings and discover (or rediscover) who you or your family really are!
-(These ideas are by no means complete, but may give one a start of where to begin.)
+(These ideas are by no means complete, but may give one an idea of where to begin.)

 WHO AM I?
 (Look for NOUNS)